The Bell & Evans Timeline

 1910

-Bell & Evans opened a poultry plant in Bellmawr, New Jersey.
+Bell & Evans opens its first poultry plant in Camden, NJ.

 C.F.
-Manbeck, Inc./Farmers Pride began private labelling Bell & Evans poultry to Bell & Evans’ stringent specifications.
+Manbeck, Inc./Farmers Pride began private labeling Bell & Evans poultry to Bell & Evans’ stringent specifications.

 1984

-Clarence Manbeck retired and sold his company to Scott Sechler.
+Clarence Manbeck (right) retired and sold his company to Scott Sechler (left).

-Sechler started disinfecting and cleaning the chicken houses between each flock.
+Sechler started requiring cement floors and disinfecting and cleaning the chicken houses between each flock.

 1986

-Sechler purchased the Bell & Evans brand from the Bell family and merged it with Farmers Pride and C.F.
-Manbeck.
+Sechler (left) purchased the Bell & Evans brand from the Bell family and merged it with Farmers Pride.

-Bell & Evans started raising birds without antibiotics.
+Bell & Evans introduced an all natural feed and started raising birds without antibiotics.

 2000